Accredited Trust and Fiduciary Advisor

 Policy CL-003

-At the close of each review cycle, every program approved from Tier 4 (Unknown) is automatically added to the Tier 3 (Known) database with full session metadata.
+At the close of each review cycle, every program approved from Tier 5 (Unknown) is automatically added to the Tier 3 (Known) database with full session metadata.
+Committee-ratified Tier 4 (Familiar) programs are also promoted to Tier 3 at cycle close.
 This happens before the next cycle begins.

 This is the core compounding mechanism of the system.
 The first year will have the highest Unknown volume — but every cycle thereafter benefits from the accumulated approvals of all prior cycles.
-In practice, this means the Director and Committee spend progressively less time on research-heavy Tier 4 submissions each year, and more time is freed for genuine judgment calls.
+In practice, this means the Director and Committee spend progressively less time on research-heavy Tier 5 submissions and unverified Tier 4 (Familiar) submissions each year, and more time is freed for genuine judgment calls.
 The database is the asset; maintaining it rigorously is what makes the system self-improving.

 IV.